 I am using a spreadsheet to document all of my ideas in one place.
 You can access the template here, and download your own copy.
 (PS, you will need this for your homework). 😉

 Here’s what that looks like:

 You can see that there is a bunch of information I am looking for that Greg has just explained as being important to identify an opportunity.
 Right now, I want to try and generate a big list of ideas (30 or more), that I can dive into next week.
-So to do this, I am going to use the Jungle Scout Web App and then the Chrome Extension.
+So to do this, I am going to use Jungle Scout and then Extension.